Class of '70-50th Reunion

 - 2010: Taylor R. Andrews, Dana M. Wellington

-Golden Greyhounds are Alumni who have graduated from Assumption College 50 years ago or more.
-The Class of 1970 will be inducted into this special community of fellow Greyhounds who have a distinguished place in the history of Assumption College.
+Golden Greyhounds are Alumni who have graduated from Assumption University 50 years ago or more.
+The Class of 1970 will be inducted into this special community of fellow Greyhounds who have a distinguished place in the history of Assumption University.

 - Timothy Stanton, vice president

 - Linda Burlingame Rosenlund '82, director of alumni engagement